School for Social Work

 This article presents findings from a qualitative study exploring how family support affects adjudicated adolescent girls' experiences in a residential treatment facility.
 The perspectives of nine professionals working with this population were gathered using an online survey that collected demographic data and open-ended questions.
 Data analysis was conducted using a grounded theory method and ten themes were identified: support by biological relative, support by non-biological relative, appropriateness/effectiveness of treatment, dependent on behaviors, face-to-face contact, non-face-to-face contact, socioeconomic reasons, personal reasons, negative effect on behavior, and positive effect on behavior.
 Implications for practice are discussed, in addition to recommendations for future research.

 Pepin, Lindsay, "How does family support affect adjudicated adolescent girls' experiences in a residential treatment facility" (2009).
-Theses, Dissertations, and Projects.
-1134.
+Masters Thesis, Smith College, Northampton, MA.